 Ms Dawn Lang

-Dawn Lang is currently schools business manager for the Isle of Wight Council.
+Dawn Lang is currently housing delivery programme manager for the Isle of Wight Council.

 Dawn is an associate member of the Chartered Institute of Management Accountants and has been a board member for other housing organisations.